umyemri/notes/openbsd.md

 still need to tweak dwm and st. fonts are too small, but i'll need to recompile them. also launching a new terminal in dwm gives me a garbage white palette terminal. terrible! but dmenu launching of st fixes that.

 also need to setup vpn and turn off auto-connecting to the internet. i don't always want to be online, god damnit.

+and i'm pretty much stuck using an external mouse because of this cypress touchpad... :<